FarronF/limerick-council-meetings/meetings/2023/03/03-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 16th December 2022.md

 Deputy O’Donoghue suggested that retired Gardai should be encouraged to come back two or three

+days a week, as they would have invaluable experience to pass on to new recruits.
+---
-days a week, as they would have invaluable experience to pass on to new recruits.--- Superintendent Magner stated that she would liaise with Padraig Sutton in the Road Safety Authority to
+Superintendent Magner stated that she would liaise with Padraig Sutton in the Road Safety Authority to

 arrange a meeting between Limerick JPC and TII.